mgckind/imax/Readme.md

-# Cutouts image explorer
+# IMAX: Interactive Multi-image Analysis eXplorer

 This is an interactive tool for visualize and classify multiple images at a time.
 It written in Python and Javascript.
-It is based on [Leaflet](https://leafletjs.com/) and it reads the images from a single directory (there is no need for multiple resolutions as images are scaled dynamically).
-It running asyncio server in the back end and support up 10,000 images reasonable well.
+It is based on [Leaflet](https://leafletjs.com/) and it reads the images from a single directory and there is no need for multiple resolutions folders as images are scaled dynamically when zooming in/out.
+It runs an asyncio server in the back end and supports up 10,000 images reasonable well.
 It can load more images but it will slower.
+It runs using multiple cores and has been tested with over 50K images.

 You can move and label images all from the keyboard.

-You can see a (not very good) gif demo ot the tool in action, a live demo or a better video is [here](https://vimeo.com/319571639)
+You can see a (not very good) gif demo ot the tool in action, a [live demo](https://deslabs.ncsa.illinois.edu/cexp/) or a better video is [here](https://vimeo.com/319571639)

 ![Demo](demo/demo.gif)